mrakgr/The-Spiral-Language/readme.md

 ## Status in 12/24/2020

-Alpha - the language needs more testing before it can be considered roboust.
+Alpha - the language needs more testing before it can be considered robust.
 It only has the F# backend at present.
 More will be added assuming I can get sponsors for novel kinds of hardware.
-If you are a AI hardware company interested in sponsoring Spiral please get in touch.
+If you are an AI hardware company interested in sponsoring Spiral please get in touch.

 Besides lacking backends and libraries, it only has rudimentary package management and some important partial evaluator optimizations to improve compile times for large codebases have been left for later until the need for them arises.
 But overall, and even just considering compilation times, the situation is way better than it was during the v0.09 era already.